Skip to main content

 *** The number for electricity assumes perfectly efficient conversion of fuel into electricity.

-This page titled 2.3: Energy Efficiency and Energy Content of Different Fuels is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.3: Energy Efficiency and Energy Content of Different Fuels is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.